Architecture courses portfolio guide

 - Make sure that all the work displayed is your own.
 If it was a group project, then name the contributors.

-- If you show an image of another designer’s work as a precedent (form of inspiration), label it with the designer’s/practice name and title of the piece.
+- If you show an image of another designer’s work as a precedent (form of inspiration), label it with the designer’s or practice's name and title of the piece.